peida2015/stockcharts/README.md

 2. Integrate StockTwits API for better user interactions with other investors.

-3. Use Redis as data store to store commonly requested stock data to minimize repeated API calls for popular symbols.

-4. Use Firebase database to store most recently quoted stock symbols for users (So they have a reason to sign-in. :smile:)
+3. Use Firebase database to store most recently quoted stock symbols for users (So they have a reason to sign-in. :smile:)